Mechanism of Organic Reactions

 Energy Profiles and Transition States

 Energy profiles are diagrams that depict the energy changes that occur during a reaction.
-Transition states are high-energy intermediates that form along the reaction pathway.
+These diagrams show the activation energy and the relative energies of reactants, products, and intermediates.
+Transition states are high-energy intermediates that form along the reaction pathway, representing the highest energy point during the conversion of reactants to products.

 Equipment and Techniques